FATCA

 Plus, the IRS forms have been significantly modified over the years; with increasing factual representations that must be made by individuals who sign the forms under penalty of perjury.
 They are complex and not well understood.
 For instance, the older 2006 IRS Form W-8BEN for companies was one page in length and required relatively little information be provided.

 The entire form is reproduced here; indicating how foreign taxpayer information was optional and generally there was no requirement to obtain a U.S. taxpayer identification number.
-It was governed exclusively by Chapter 3 and the regulations that had been extensively produced back in the early 2000s.
+It was governed exclusively by Chapter 3 and the regulations that had been

 The forms were even easier before those regulations (see old IRS Form 1001).
 No taxpayer identification numbers were ever required and virtually no supporting information regarding reduced tax treaty rates on U.S. sources of income.